Internal architecture

 • Fetch/push execution data from/to the filestore (Minio)

-• Push data to modules so that they create executions
+• Push data to actions so that they create executions

 • Trigger executions (if necessary)